-How does the circulatory system work?
+How does my circulatory system work?

+Blood that is low in oxygen collects in your heart's right atrium, one of the heart's 4 chambers.
 It moves into the right ventricle, which pumps this blood to your lungs where your red blood cells pick up oxygen and get rid of carbon dioxide.
-You exhale the carbon dioxide.
+You then exhale the carbon dioxide.

 The oxygen-rich blood returns to your heart's left atrium, then into your left ventricle.
 The left ventricle pumps oxygen-rich blood through your aorta, into your arteries, then to all parts of your body.
 Along the way, the blood gathers food nutrients from your small intestine.

 As it enters the capillaries, your blood makes contact with tissues and cells.
 It delivers oxygen and nutrients and removes carbon dioxide and waste.
 Now low in oxygen, the blood travels through the veins to return to your heart's right atrium, where the circuit starts all over again.